petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 you need to stop using Microsoft Word and Excel and become a computer hacker, right?
-There is some truth to that, that working with simpler, less interactive tools is typically better for producing permanent artifacts, e.g., figures, papers, and being somewhat certain about how they were produced, but it's not mandatory.
+There is some truth to that, that working with simpler, less interactive tools is typically better for producing permanent artifacts and being somewhat certain about how they were produced, but it's not mandatory.

-It's also not usually mandatory to work in a reproducible way, i.e., sharing all code and data so others can arrive at the same exact results.
+It's also not usually mandatory to work in a reproducible way, i.e., sharing all code, data, and other important information so that others can create the same results.
 These days, many journals are requiring a "data availability statement" (see the example from Elsevier below,) which allows authors to explain why code and data might not be available,